glasspalace/Earworm/README.md

 ## Usage:
 Once you've got all of the above down, fill in the appropriate details in `options.js` and then type `node .` into the console and follow the instructions!

-- You can also run `node list.js` to see the list of songs in the console.
+- You can also run `node list` to see the list of songs in the console.
 Every time the code runs, the list gets logged in `list.json`.